Buildings insurance

 You can usually get a no-claims discount if you’ve gone several years without making a claim.
 Avoiding making small or frivolous claims can help you boost your discount and save on your insurance.

-Installing locks on your doors. burglar alarms, and fire alarms can sometimes reduce the cost of your home insurance.
+Investing in security measures like a safe to keep your jewellery in can help reduce your premiums.
 Enhancing your home security is especially important if you live in a burglary hotspot.

-Over-insuring yourself is a common way that people end up over-spending on their insurance.
-By accurately calculating the rebuild value of your home and the value of its contents you can avoid making this mistake.
+Overinsuring yourself is a common way that people end up overspending on their insurance.
+By accurately calculating the value of your jewellery you can avoid making this mistake.

-You should also take time when renewing your policy to make sure this value hasn't changed.
-Your home insurance cover won't change with inflation, so you will need to check that your policy still covers what it should.
+You should also take time when renewing your policy to make sure the value hasn't changed.
+Your cover won't change with inflation, so you will need to check that your policy still covers what it should.

 Prices vary between insurance companies, so get a range of quotes from different insurers to see how much you could save.
 Be clear about the level of cover you need to get accurate quotes and once you’ve found the best deal, don't forget to shop around when it's time to renew insurance.